Reading

 Immanuel – GOD WITH US!

-It is interesting that this statement from God comes directly after the weakness and faith-less-ness of Ahaz.
+That this statement from God comes directly after the weakness and faith-LESS-ness of Ahaz is important.

-God tells Ahaz to ask for a sign of the coming salvation and Ahaz says he would not want to put the Lord to the test.
+God tells Ahaz to ask for a sign of the coming salvation and Ahaz says he doesn’t want to put the Lord to the test.

-This seems like an okay response, right?
-God’s word is clear (Matthew 12, Deuteronomy 6, Matthew 4) that signs and putting God to the test are things God’s people should not seek after or do.
+This perhaps seems like a wise and even humble response, God’s word is clear that signs and putting God to the test we should not seek after or do (Matthew 12, Deuteronomy 6, Matthew 4).

-God’s words that come immediately after show us,
+God’s words through Isaiah that come directly after show us the truth,

 “Hear then, O house of David!
-Is it too little for you to weary men, that you weary my God also?”
+It is too little for you to weary men, that you weary my God also?”

-God has clearly given us, pointed to from Genesis through to Revelation, the most important sign (that of Jonah as Jesus tells us) – Jesus on the cross, dead in the grace, and then on the third day risen!
+God has clearly given us the most important sign, pointed to from Genesis through to Revelation – Jesus on the cross, dead in the grave, then on the third day risen!

 Death conquered, the grave defeated!